-- For each XIV storage system, verify that all predefined storage pools are in the same domain or, that all are not in a domain. - Use the storage admin or domain admin user's credentials, as long as the user has a full access to the relevant pool. - If the user is a domain admin, the XIV domain access policy can be Closed (domain_policy: access=CLOSED).
-Otherwise, verify that the XIV domain access policy is Open (domain_policy: access=OPEN). - If the user is not a domain admin, the XIV domain host management policy can be Basic (domain_policy: host_management=BASIC).
-Otherwise, verify that the XIV domain host management policy is Extended (domain_policy: host management=EXTENDED).
+- For each storage system, verify that all predefined storage pools are in the same domain or, that all are not in a domain. - Use the storage admin or domain admin user's credentials, as long as the user has a full access to the relevant pool. - If the user is a domain admin, the storage system domain access policy can be Closed (domain_policy: access=CLOSED).
+Otherwise, verify that the storage system domain access policy is Open (domain_policy: access=OPEN). - If the user is not a domain admin, the storage system domain host management policy can be Basic (domain_policy: host_management=BASIC).
+Otherwise, verify that the storage system domain host management policy is Extended (domain_policy: host_management=EXTENDED).